Google-Developer-Student-Club-CCOEW/Web-Development-2023-GDSC-CUMMINS-X-GDSC-MMCOE/README.md

 Thank you for your cooperation and understanding.
 We look forward to working with you on this repository! 🌟🚀

+This repository is divided into two modules:

+1. **Project Module - QR-Based Attendance System**: This module contains all the issues related to our main project, the QR-Based Attendance System.
+To request assignment for issues related to this project, create a pull request and provide the requested information.
+We'll validate your eligibility before assigning project-related issues.

+2. **Mini Project Module - Beginner-Friendly**: The Mini Project module is designed for beginners and contains various independent modules.
+If you're just starting out, you can request assignment for issues within this module.
+Provide the necessary details in your pull request, and we'll validate your eligibility.

+⚠️Please ensure that your pull request follows the guidelines mentioned above.
+Only Cummins College and MMCOE students' pull requests will be considered.

 ## Contributing to this Repo

 **1.** Fork [this](https://github.com/Google-Developer-Student-Club-CCOEW/Web-Development/fork) repository.